Arthur Cabral: Fiorentina

-On 29 January 2022, Cabral joined Serie A side Fiorentina.
+On 29 January 2022, Cabral joined Italian Serie A side Fiorentina.
 He scored his first goal on 26 February 2022, in a 2–1 defeat against Sassuolo.

 In the 2022–23 edition of the UEFA Conference League, Cabral finished as the top scorer of the competition, alongside Basel's Zeki Amdouni, with 7 goals.
 Fiorentina reached the tournament's final, where they lost 2–1 to West Ham United.
 He also finished that season as the top scorer of his club in all competitions with 17 goals.

 Benfica

-On 10 August 2023, Primeira Liga club Benfica announced the signing of Cabral on a five-year contract, for a reported fee of €20 million + €5 million in add-ons.
+On 10 August 2023, it was announced that Cabral would move to Portugal and sign for Primeira Liga club Benfica on a five-year contract, for a reported fee of €20 million + €5 million in add-ons.
 The striker's release clause was set at €100 million.

 Nine days later, Cabral made his debut for the Lisbon-based club, starting in a league match at home to Estrela da Amadora; with the game tied 0–0, Cabral was replaced in the 78th minute by Casper Tengstedt, who scored the opener just one minute later; Benfica went on to win by 2–0.
 Cabral made his UEFA Champions League debut on 3 October 2023, coming on as a substitute in the 79th minute of a 1–0 loss away at Inter Milan, in the competition's group stage.
 Cabral scored his first goal for Benfica on 20 October, in a 4–1 victory away at Campeonato de Portugal (Portuguese 4th division) side Lusitânia, in the 3rd round of the Taça de Portugal.
 Eleven days later, he came on as a second-half substitute and scored in a 2–0 victory away at Arouca, in the group stage of the Taça da Liga.

 On 8 December, after a 1–1 league draw to Farense at the Estádio da Luz, Cabral was filmed showing his middle finger to Benfica fans while driving out of the stadium.
 He apologized the following day.
 Four days after the incident, in Benfica's last Champions League group stage match, away at Red Bull Salzburg, Cabral came off the bench during the injury time period and, one minute later, scored an essential back-heel goal to seal a 3–1 victory which qualified the Eagles to the UEFA Europa League knock-out round play-offs.
 On 29 December 2023, Cabral scored his first Primeira Liga goal, the opener in a 3–0 home victory over Famalicão.
 A month later, he scored a bicycle kick goal in a 4–1 league victory away at Estrela da Amadora.

 Botafogo

-On 8 June 2025, Cabral returned to his native Brazil, signing a deal with reigning Série A and Copa Libertadores champions Botafogo until the end of 2028.
-The striker scored his first goal for Botafogo on his debut, in the 2-0 victory over Vasco in the classic, in Brasília, in the 13th round of the Brazilian Championship.
+On 8 June 2025, Cabral returned to Brazil after roughly five years, signing a deal with reigning Série A and Copa Libertadores champions Botafogo until the end of 2028.
+He scored his first goal for Botafogo on his debut, in the 2-0 victory over Vasco in the classic, in Brasília, in the 13th round of the Brazilian Championship.